Histamine and Mast Cell Action and Fighting Hay Fever

 Immune System and H4 Receptors

 The H4 receptor is the most recently discovered histamine receptor.
-Histamine attached to H4 receptors seems to helps the immune system fight infections, but growing evidence suggests that it also plays a role in the allergic response.
+Histamine attached to H4 receptors seems to help the immune system fight infections, but growing evidence suggests that it also plays a role in the allergic response.

 Hay Fever and Its Symptoms